 Well, it’s simple really.
 The best option, the one that uses no nasties, leaves no residue (not even a vinegar smell), no streaks, and no dirt?

-The Envirocloth is used first to wipe away dirt, grease, dog nose prints, child face paint prints… you get the picture.
-Then the window cloth polishes to a streak-free finish, in no time at all.
+The damp EnviroCloth is used first to wipe away dirt, grease, dog nose prints, child face paint prints… you get the picture.
+Then you use the (dry) window cloth to polish to a streak-free finish, in no time at all.
+Together, these are the Norwex window cleaning cloths.
+Use this same pair on mirrors, glass tables, shiny chrome fittings etc.

 How to clean your window with the Dynamic Duo